 What Is Guided Bone Regeneration?

 Sometimes called guided tissue regeneration (GTR), guided bone regeneration (GBR) uses special membranes under the gum to protect bone grafts and encourage regrowth.
 These membranes also encourage bone growth in other ways.
 For instance, some tissue growth interferes with bone growth; GBR prevents these tissues from growing by using a metal mesh.

 A ridge augmentation and GBR procedure may take place immediately following a tooth extraction, depending on your unique needs.
 If it takes place after tooth loss, your periodontist administers anesthetic and then thoroughly cleans the gum pockets before making an incision in the gum tissue.

-After your ridge augmentation procedure, your doctor prescribes antibiotics and possibly medication to manage pain.
-He or she also provides post-operative instructions regarding oral hygiene; follow these instructions carefully.
+After your procedure, your doctor prescribes antibiotics and over the counter medication to manage pain.
+Also post-operative instructions regarding oral hygiene will be provided; follow these instructions carefully.
 Apply ice to the area to minimize bruising and swelling, and limit physical activity for the first few days following surgery.
 Soft diet is imperative to ensure proper healing during the first couple of weeks.